-Joiners use traditional woodworking tools, as well as specialised power or hand tools, for cutting, shaping, smoothing and finishing.
+Carpenter jobs include working with wood, working on building sites or in workshops, making or repairing doors, windows, staircases, floorboards, roof trusses and partitions.
+Carpenters use traditional woodworking tools, as well as specialised power or hand tools, for cutting, shaping, smoothing and finishing.

-There are four different types of joiner jobs, bench joiner jobs who are mostly based in workshops, using woodworking tools and machinery to make parts such as doors, roof timbers and skirting boards, site joiners who work on site, fitting the prefabricated parts into buildings, shopfitters who specialise in producing and fitting shop fronts and interiors.
+Carpenter jobs are mostly based in workshops, using woodworking tools and machinery to make parts such as doors, roof timbers and skirting boards, site joiners who work on-site, fitting the prefabricated parts into buildings, shopfitters who specialise in producing and fitting shop fronts and interiors.
 Carpenters make moulds (formwork) for concrete structures, such as pillars for motorways and multi-storey car parks, bridges, suspended floors and staircases.

-Joiners need practical ability and good hand skills, the ability to follow drawings, plans and written or spoken instructions, to be fit and agile to cope with the physical demands of the job.
+Outdoors carpenter jobs can be cold and windy, and the work can involve climbing ladders and work on scaffolding.
+Carpenters need practical ability and good hand skills, the ability to follow drawings, plans and written or spoken instructions, to be fit and agile to cope with the physical demands of the job.

-As well as working on new buildings joiner jobs may include working in a variety of different areas such as building maintenance and repair, adding fittings and extensions in existing houses, and working for building contractors, local authorities and shopfitting companies.
+As well as working on new buildings carpenter jobs may include working in a variety of different areas such as building maintenance and repair, adding fittings and extensions in existing houses, and working for building contractors, local authorities and shopfitting companies.
 Many carpenters are self-employed.